geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 So that seems about right.

 ##### **Geohot** [[00:37:01](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2221)]
-What were you saying about the onyx thing?
+What were you saying about the ONNX thing?

 ##### **Geohot** [[00:37:03](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2223)]
 Do you have an idea?

 ##### **Geohot** [[00:37:05](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2225)]
-It might be back in the letter because I think onyx, if it does any conversions from disk, it will go through the back end.
+It might be back in the letter because I think ONNX, if it does any conversions from disk, it will go through the back end.

 ##### **Geohot** [[00:37:13](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2233)]
 Oh.